 Review of our Safeguarding approach

 Policies are reviewed annually and their implementation is regularly reviewed by governors.
-In the last 12 months this has included a report by the governor responsible for safeguarding; click here to download, scrutiny at trust level, together with an external review by an appropriately qualified education consultant.
+In the last 12 months the governor responsible for safeguarding has visited the DSL and written a report which was scrutinised by governors, together with an external review by an appropriately qualified education consultant.
 Click here to download this review.

 RADICALISATION, EXTREMISM AND THE PREVENT DUTY